Docs · API & data

 Next steps

-- Log in to the portal and explore your master, Site, and Device records
+- Log in to the portal and explore your Master Product, Customer Site, and Device / Storeroom records

 - Product identifier fragmentation — why multiple codes map to one master record